 You can slice the data in many different ways.
 You can join, merge, group-by the data.
 You can run various statistical, summarization, financial, and ML algorithms on the data.
 You can add your custom algorithms easily.
 You can multi-column sort, custom pick and delete the data.
 And more …

 DataFrame also includes a large collection of analytical algorithms in form of visitors.
-These are from basic stats such as Mean, Std Deviation, Return, … to more involved analysis such as Affinity Propagation, Polynomial Fit, Fast Fourier transform of arbitrary length … including a good collection of trading indicators.
+These are from basic stats such as Mean, Std Deviation, Return, … to more involved analysis such as PCA, Polynomial Fit, Fast Fourier transform of arbitrary length … including a good collection of trading indicators.
 You can also easily add your own algorithms.

 DataFrame also employs extensive multithreading in almost all its API’s, for large datasets.
 That makes DataFrame especially suitable for analyzing large datasets.